Carol Burnett

 Burnett was born and raised in San Antonio, Texas, until her family moved to Hollywood, living a block away from Hollywood Boulevard.
 She attended Hollywood High School and eventually studied theater and musical comedy at UCLA.
-Later, she performed in nightclubs in New York City and had a breakout success on Broadway in 1959 in Once Upon a Mattress, for which she received a Tony Award nomination.
+Later, she moved to New York City, performed in nightclubs there, and had a breakout success on Broadway in 1959 in Once Upon a Mattress, for which she received a Tony Award nomination.
 She soon made her television debut, regularly appearing on The Garry Moore Show for the next three years, and won her first Emmy Award in 1962.

 Eventually, Burnett moved back to Los Angeles and began an 11-year run as star of the CBS variety-sketch comedy series The Carol Burnett Show from 1967 to 1978.
 She is the first woman to host a comedy-variety series.
 With its vaudeville roots, The Carol Burnett Show was a variety show that combined comedy sketches with song and dance.
 The comedy sketches included film parodies and character pieces.
 Burnett created many memorable characters during the show's run, and both she and the show won numerous Emmy and Golden Globe Awards.

 Burnett's film roles include Pete 'n' Tillie (1972), The Front Page (1974), A Wedding (1978), The Four Seasons (1981), Annie (1982), Noises Off (1992), and Horton Hears a Who!
 (2008).
-On television, she won an Emmy Award for her guest role in Mad About You and appeared in multiple specials with Julie Andrews.
-She was Tony-nominated for her role in Moon Over Buffalo (1995).
+On television, she won an Emmy Award for her guest role in Mad About You.
+She appeared in multiple specials with Julie Andrews.
+She was nominated for a Tony for her role in Moon Over Buffalo (1995).
 Recently she has acted in Better Call Saul (2022), Palm Royale (2024), and Hacks (2025).
-She recorded her memoir In Such Good Company (2016) for which she won a Grammy Award.
+She recorded her memoir In Such Good Company (2016), for which she won a Grammy Award.

 In 2019, the Golden Globes created the Carol Burnett Award for career achievement in television, giving Burnett the first award.
 She was honored with an NBC special Carol Burnett: 90 Years of Laughter + Love celebrating her 90th birthday.